-Our analytical lab offers a number of testing services.
-The tests below can be performed at LETL.
+Our analytical labs are capable of a number of critical environmental tests.
+The tests below can be performed in SES Labs:

 - Soil Fertility Test